endjin/dotnet-adr/README.md

 > NOTE: the status of the Open Source License for some of the templates is unclear.
 See each template for more details.

 #### Alexandrian Pattern
-ADR using the Alexandrian [Pattern Language Approach](https://en.wikipedia.org/wiki/Pattern_language) coined by Architect by Christopher Alexander et. al in 1977, which distils the decision record into the following headings:
+ADR using the Alexandrian [Pattern Language Approach](https://en.wikipedia.org/wiki/Pattern_language) coined by Architect Christopher Alexander et. al in 1977, which distils the decision record into the following headings:

 - Prologue (Summary)
 - Discussion (Context)